A Chronicle of Beth's bees...and other real things

 MORE ON PESTICIDES

 I want to also draw attention to lawn and tree care companies' use of tree "treatments" using imidicloprid, which is a pesticide in the neonicitoid class.
 These chemicals are often touted as "safer" tree treatments, because instead of being sprayed over a wide area, they are injected into the ground and taken up by the roots of the trees.
 However, what this does is to poison every aspect of the tree--the sap and flower nectar produced by the tree become toxic as does the pollen.
 Bees use tree sap to make propolis, the sticky substance that seals their hives, the nectar from flowering trees becomes their honey or carbohydrate source, and the pollen is their protein source.
 If it's all been poisoned, the bees die.
-Honeybees are responsible for 2 out of every 3 bites of food we consume, so killing bees directly harms people, and our economy making food more expensive as bee shortages cause food shortages which drive up prices.
+Honeybees are responsible for 2 out of every 3 bites of food we consume, so killing bees directly harms people and our economy making food more expensive as bee shortages cause food shortages which drive up prices.

 Ask your tree company why they believe a "treatment" is necessary for a particular tree.
 Often, a horticultural oil or soap spray will be just as effective, though it may need to be repeated within a season.
 Oils and soaps will kill bees too, but it wouldn't be used on a tree when it is flowering, so no bees are likely to be present, and if even if bees some bees are killed due to spray drifting on nearby flowers, it does not poison the entire colony, like Merit and other imidicloprids will.

-Many pesticide applicators are advertising their mosquito spray businesses now, and will continue through summer.
+Many pesticide applicators are advertising their mosquito spray businesses from spring through summer.
 For the health and safety of your family. do not consider these sprays.
 They are usually a synthetic pyrethroid, which are extremely deadly to bees.
 But more than that, they are proven carcinogens and mutagenic compounds.
 I am constantly amazed at the false claims made by companies that their mosquito sprays are safe for children--they are NOT.
 See above from the info about Audubon regarding the incidence of health problems related to pesticide use in yards where children live.
 Not only are the sprays seriously dangerous to people, pets and the environment, they are useless.
 Poison sprays do not interrupt the life cycle of the mosquito, as they kill only the adults who are directly exposed to the spray.
 If you have mosquitoes, you most likely have water nearby and that is where the mosquitoes are coming from.

 1. eliminate standing water on your property including plant saucers, bird baths, rain gutters, etc.